-On the 4th of June 2021 the EU Commission announced the adoption of new Standard Contractual Clauses (new SCCs).
-The new SCCs must be used by all SaaS suppliers and SaaS customers who transfer personal data from the EU to countries outside the EU/EEA (third countries) when the old SCCs (old SCCs) are repealed on the 27th of September 2021.
+The new EU Standard Contractual Clauses (new SCCs) must now be used by all SaaS suppliers and SaaS customers who transfer personal data from the EU to countries outside the EU/EEA (third countries) as the old SCCs (old SCCs) were repealed on the 27th of September 2021.
 Below is a summary of the changes and measures that SaaS suppliers and SaaS customers need to take to adapt and implement the new SCCs.

 What are EU Standard Contractual Clauses

-EU standard contractual clauses are standard data processing agreements that have been approved by the EU Commission as providing adequate protection for the transfer of personal data to a third country.
-There are currently two sets of standard contractual clauses for transfers of personal data between data controllers and one set for transfers between a data controller and a data processor.
+EU standard contractual clauses are standard data processing agreements that have been approved by the EU Commission as providing adequate protection for the transfer of personal data from the EEA to a third country – known as a restricted transfer.
+Until the 27th of September 2021 there were two sets of standard contractual clauses: (i) for transfers of personal data between data controllers; and (ii) for transfers between a data controller and a data processor.

-- A data controller in the EU (SaaS customer) to a data processor outside of the EEA (SaaS supplier); or
+- A data controller (SaaS customer) to a data processor (SaaS supplier) located outside of the EEA; or

-- A SaaS supplier within the EU to a sub-processor located outside of the EEA;
+- A SaaS supplier (data processor) transfes EU personal data to a sub-processor located outside of the EEA;

 When must the new SCCs be used?